monkeybutter/regressive_trees/README.md

 regressive_trees
 ================

-A python library to build regression trees
+A python library for building regression trees combining linear and circular variables